Kansas City, Missouri: Mid- to late 20th century

-Hyatt Regency walkway collapse

 The Hyatt Regency walkway collapse was a major disaster that occurred on July 17, 1981, killing 114 people and injuring more than 200 others during a tea dance in the 45-story Hyatt Regency hotel in Crown Center.
 It is the deadliest structural collapse in US history other than the September 11 attacks.
 In 2015 a memorial called the Skywalk Memorial Plaza was built for the families of the victims of the disaster, across the street from the hotel which is now a Sheraton.